Bill Grundy: The Today incident

 Queen were booked for the Today show of 1 December 1976, but they cancelled their appearance at the last minute due to vocalist Freddie Mercury needing emergency dental surgery.
-They were replaced by the Sex Pistols, the punk band, appearing at short notice accompanied by their entourage.
+They were replaced by the punk band the Sex Pistols, appearing at short notice accompanied by their entourage.
 The show was broadcast live and uncensored on weekdays in the early evening, a time when spoken obscenities were forbidden.

 The interview began with Grundy introducing the band, stating "they are as drunk as I am", although Grundy later denied being intoxicated during the interview to the press.

 The interview resumed following a playing of the music video for the song "Anarchy in the U.K.".
-It was evident Grundy was attempting to provoke the band from the beginning of the interview, speaking to viewers instead of directly to them and referring to them as "that group" – in his challenging of them over what he felt was possible hypocrisy – in terms of the philosophy of punk.
-Initially, he received mocking but relatively innocuous responses from then-bassist Glen Matlock.
+Grundy was dismissive towards the band, speaking to viewers instead of directly to them and referring to them as "that group" in his challenging of what he felt was hypocrisy over the philosophy of punk.
+Initially, he received mocking but relatively innocuous responses from bassist Glen Matlock.

 Grundy said "I am told... that that group... have received £40,000 from record company....
-Doesn't that seem, uh, to be slightly opposed to your anti-materialistic view of life?"
-The response to this goad were two comments: One was an indecipherable syllable (or two) from one band member, while Matlock responded with "No, the more the merrier."
-When Grundy asked the band to explain further, what followed would be the first example of profanity during the interview, when Steve Jones quipped: "We fuckin' spent it ain't we?"
-Grundy did not comment on the profanity but responded "I don't know, have you?”
-Matlock confirmed that the money had all gone "down the boozer," as it was expressed by Jones.
+Doesn't that seem to be slightly opposed to your anti-materialistic view of life?"
+Matlock replied "No, the more the merrier."
+When Grundy asked the band to explain further, Steve Jones quipped: "We fuckin' spent it, ain't we?"
+Grundy did not comment on the profanity but responded "I don't know; have you?"
+Matlock said that the money had all gone "down the boozer".
 Grundy then asked the band "are you serious?" in reference to their music, comparing them to musicians such as Beethoven, Mozart, Bach and Brahms.
 Johnny Rotten (John Lydon) sarcastically replied "They're all heroes of ours, ain't they?".
-When Grundy inquired further, Lydon went on, stating "Oh yes, they’re wonderful people, they really turn us on!"
-Grundy responded with, "What if they turn other people on?" to which Lydon dismissively remarked, "That's just their tough shit!"
-When challenged by Grundy, Lydon said, "Nothing, a rude word!
-Next question." asking Grundy to go on with the interview.
+When Grundy enquired further, Lydon went on, stating "Oh, yes, they're wonderful people; they really turn us on!"
+Grundy responded with, "What if they turn other people on?", to which Lydon dismissively remarked, "That's just their tough shit."
+When challenged by Grundy, Lydon said, "Nothing – a rude word!
+Next question."
 Grundy insisted that Lydon repeat what he had said.
-When Lydon did so, "shit", Grundy tauntingly retorted, "Good heavens, you frightened me to death," to which Lydon called him "Siegfried" as Matlock muttered that Grundy was "like [a] dad... or [a] granddad."
+When Lydon did so – "Shit" – Grundy tauntingly retorted, "Good heavens!
+You frightened me to death," to which Lydon called him "Siegfried" as Matlock muttered that Grundy was "like [a] dad... or [a] granddad."